syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Create an instance of a WordDocument
+'Creates an instance of a WordDocument

 Dim document As New WordDocument()

-'Add one section and one paragraph to the document
+'Adds one section and one paragraph to the document

 document.EnsureMinimal()

-'Set page margins to the last section of the document
+'Sets page margins to the last section of the document

 document.LastSection.PageSetup.Margins.All = 72

-'Append text to the last paragraph.
+'Appends text to the last paragraph.

 document.LastParagraph.AppendText("Emp_Id: ")

-'Append merge field to the last paragraph.
+'Appends merge field to the last paragraph.

 document.LastParagraph.AppendField("Emp_Id", FieldType.FieldMergeField)